 Bus accidents happen more frequently than you might think.
 Whether it’s a commuter bus, school bus, tour bus, or long-distance coach bus, injuries sustained from a bus accident are often very serious.

-Whether you or someone you love has been hurt in a crash involving public transportation, an Alpharetta bus accident lawyer can assist.
+Whether you or someone you love has been hurt in a crash involving public transportation, an Alpharetta persona injury lawyer can assist.
 It is easy for John Foy & Associates to understand the stress you are experiencing and the obstacles you and your family face and help you get the compensation you need.

 Determining Negligence in an Alpharetta Bus Accident